tachesteaches/BestStemSplitterEver/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.8 or higher (I'm on Python 3.11.11 and it's working.
+3.13 didn't work for a friend)
 - Demucs (for stem separation)
 - Drumsep (for drum separation)